 - Click the ad rule ID to view the ad rules page and update settings.

-- A simulation of the ad for each position in the ad rule (labeled as "Standard pod request," "VAST video ad," "Pre-roll ad break," etc.).
+- A simulation of the ad for each position in the ad rule (labeled as "Standard pod request," "VAST video ad," "Pre-roll ad break," and so forth).
 It can be one ad, a series of ads, or a pod of multiple ads.

 - Click More info to see line item debugging information, with links to additional details as needed.